sekaiacg/android_device_xiaomi_umi_TWRP/README.md

 TWRP device tree for Xiaomi MIX 2S

+Kernel and all blobs are extracted from miui_MIMIX2S_V9.5.12.0.ODGCNFA_28e7b5cf2e_8.0 firmware.

+## Warning

+Only tested on my own device.
+Also not fully tested.

 ## Features

 Works:

 - ADB
 - Decryption of /data
+- Screen brightness settings

-Not works:
+Not (fully) works:

 - Screen flashes/flickering
-- UI respond slowly
+- UI responds slowly
+- No vibration on touch

 ## Compile